dotnet/docs-maui/docs/user-interface/layouts/custom.md

 #### Arrange children in the layout

 The purpose of the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation is to size and position all of the children within the layout.
 To determine where each child should be placed within the bounds of the layout, it calls <xref:Microsoft.Maui.IView.Arrange%2A> on each child with its appropriate bounds.
-It returns a value that represents the actual size of the layout.
+It then returns a value that represents the actual size of the layout.

 > [!WARNING]
 > Failure to invoke the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method on each child in the layout will result in the child never receiving a correct size or position, and hence the child won't become visible on the page.